vzverv/test_bca/readme.md

 #Test task for BCA

 # Bootstrap
+Do *composer install* to have autoload and install PHPUnit with a nice printer then do *docker-compose up -d* to run the site via docker to run tests from outside of container *docker exec bca_bca-api-php-fpm_1 vendor/bin/phpunit* or go inside of container *docker exec -ti {container id/container name} bash* and run *vendor/bin/phpunit*

 #Composer
 In this project composer is used only for autoload and PHPUnit.
 The autoload could be done with spl_autoload_register() but I find it nicer to use the PSR-4 autoload.